© Crown copyright 2019

-Entitled passengers (travelling to a non-EU destination) may pre-order excise duty-free goods, but they can only collect them on the outward journey on the date of travel.
+Entitled passengers (travelling to a non-UK and non-EU destination) may pre-order excise duty-free goods, but they can only collect them on the outward journey on the date of travel.
 Duty-free goods must accompany the entitled passenger when leaving the UK.

 Important note: entitled passengers cannot collect duty-free goods after returning to the UK.

 Duty paid sales can be made providing your accounting system can separately identify that the sale is duty-paid.
 This is particularly important, since the passenger’s flight number will normally trigger a sale.
 If you are in any doubt, contact the HMRC Excise Helpline to confirm your proposed system is satisfactory.
 Passengers may leave pre-ordered excise duty-paid goods for collection after their return to the UK.
 You may hold these goods within your warehouse awaiting collection by the passenger after their return to the UK only if your approval allows the storage of duty paid goods.